Probate Q&A Series

 • Check probate filings—visit the clerk’s office or its website.

-• Review the final accounting and file any objections before distribution.
+• Review the estate accounting and file any permitted objections before the estate is closed.

 Protect Your Inheritance with Pierce Law Group